-We may enter into interest rate swaps for purposes of managing our exposure to fluctuations in interest rates applicable to indebtedness under our secured term loan facilities and revolving credit facility which were advanced at floating rates based on LIBOR.
+We may enter into interest rate swaps and foreign exchange rate swaps for purposes of managing our exposure to fluctuations in interest rates and foreign exchange rates applicable to indebtedness under our secured term loan facilities and revolving credit facility which were advanced at floating rates based on LIBOR.
 Our hedging strategies, however, may not be effective and we may incur substantial losses if interest rates move materially differently from our expectations.

 To the extent our future derivative contracts may not qualify for treatment as hedges for accounting purposes, we will recognize fluctuations in the fair value of such contracts in our statement of income.
-In addition, changes in the fair value of future derivative contracts, even those that qualify for treatment as hedges, will be recognized in "Other Comprehensive Income" on our balance sheet, and can affect compliance with the net worth covenant requirements in our secured term loan facilities.
-Our financial condition could also be materially adversely affected to the extent we do not hedge our exposure to interest rate fluctuations under our financing arrangements under which loans have been advanced at a floating rate based on LIBOR.
+In addition, changes in the fair value of future derivative contracts, even those that qualify for treatment as hedges, will be recognized as derivative assets or liabilities on our balance sheet, and can affect compliance with the net worth covenant requirements in our secured term loan facilities.
+The unrealized gains or losses relating to changes in fair value of our derivative instruments do not impact our cash flows.
+However, our financial condition could also be materially adversely affected to the extent we do not hedge our exposure to interest rate fluctuations under our financing arrangements under which loans have been advanced at a floating rate based on LIBOR.

-Any hedging activities we engage in may not effectively manage our interest rate exposure or have the desired impact on our financial conditions or results of operations.
+Any hedging activities we engage in may not effectively manage our interest rate exposure or have the desired impact on our financial conditions or operating results.